Fringing reef: Ecology

 As with other types of reefs, there are many reasons of fringing reef destruction.
 Destructive fishing practices, such as cyanide fishing, blast fishing, bottom trawling, and muro-ami (banging on the reef with sticks), may have detrimental effects.
 Bottom-trawling is one of the greatest threats to cold-water coral reefs.
 Overfishing affects the ecological balance of coral reef communities, disrupting the food chain and causing effects far beyond the directly overfished population.
 Tourism such as careless boating, diving, snorkeling, and fishing, with people touching reefs, stirring up sediment, collecting coral, and dropping anchors on reefs, can destroy the reefs.
 Some tourist resorts and infrastructure have been built directly on top of reefs, and some resorts empty their sewage or other wastes directly into water surrounding coral reefs.

 Toxins from marine pollution are dumped directly into the ocean or carried by river systems from sources upstream.
 Some pollutants, such as sewage and runoff from farming, increase the level of nitrogen in seawater, causing an overgrowth of algae, which cuts off sunlight from the reefs.
 Erosion caused by construction (both along coasts and inland), mining, logging, and farming is leading to increased sediment in rivers.
 This ends up in the ocean, where it can smother corals by depriving them of the light needed to survive.
 The destruction of mangrove forests, which normally trap large amounts of sediment, is exacerbating the problem.
 Mining of live coral is used as bricks, road fill, or cement for new buildings.
 Corals are also sold as souvenirs to tourists and to exporters and harvested for the live rock trade.

 Corals cannot survive if the water temperature is too high.
-Global warming has already led to increased levels of coral bleaching, and this is predicted to increase in frequency and severity in the coming decades.
+Climate change has already led to increased levels of coral bleaching, and this is predicted to increase in frequency and severity in the coming decades.
 Such bleaching events may cause already stressed coral reefs and reef ecosystems to completely die.